 I was sitting peacefully on my couch the other evening, watching my usual slate of ESPN programming, when I found out that Latanna Stone, a 10-year old girl from Brandon, Florida, that’s right, a 10-YEAR OLD GIRL, who lives only a golf course distance away from my home, had just qualified for the U.S. Women’s Amateur.

 I’ve shot 70 before… after completing 13 holes.
 Sometimes after 15 if I’m hitting them straight.

 I don’t take my golf game too seriously.
 I mean, why would I?
 I’m out there mostly for the sun, the fun and the camaraderie.
 But ten?
 TEN?!?
 It’s enough to make me question why I’m even out there in the first place, or at least inspire me to leave my clubs in the trunk of my car where they probably belong.
 It takes a strong man to opt for self-reflection and cheap greens fees.

 I didn’t even know what golf WAS when I was ten years old, never mind a green-in-regulation.
 I do now after playing the sport casually for nearly twenty years, which is incidentally twice Latanna’s age.
 Ugh, don’t remind me.

 She can’t drive.
 She can’t drink.
 She can’t drink and drive.
-Suddenly, I need a drink… and a golf lesson.
+Suddenly, I need a drink… and some golf lessons.
 I can’t even concentrate right now I’m so upset.
 Have I mentioned this young lady shot a 70?
 I may NEVER shoot a 70… or even 80 for that matter.